About me

 Training, qualifications & experience

-My early counselling studies complemented my work as an English teacher in secondary schools for two decades.
-Following experiences of travelling and motherhood later in life, I chose to further my counselling training and set up private practice.
+My early counselling studies complemented my work as a teacher in secondary schools for two decades.
+Then, following experiences of travelling and motherhood, I retrained as a psychodynamic counsellor and established my own private practice.

-I studied psychodynamic theory and practice at Human Development Scotland and I hold a Postgraduate Diploma in Human Relations and Counselling awarded by Robert Gordon University, Aberdeen.
+I completed my studies at Human Development Scotland in Glasgow, and I hold a Postgraduate Diploma in Human Relations and Counselling awarded by Robert Gordon University, Aberdeen.

-As well as private practice, I work for the counselling team at Four Square - a homeless charity in Edinburgh.
-I also work at PMH Borders with parents who have experienced perinatal mental health difficulties, through pregnancy, childbirth and/or postpartum.
+Alongside my private practice, I work for Therapeutic Services at Four Square - a homeless charity in Edinburgh.
+Since November 2024, I have worked as a psychotherapist at PMH Borders (Perinatal Mental Health) in Galashiels with parents who have experienced mental health difficulties through pregnancy, childbirth and/or postpartum.

 - 2002 - 2006: AQA Certificate in Counselling, Levels 1, 2 & 3.